-In a slightly different way, we can define homotopy equivalence of filtered $A_{\infty}$ categories in the curved case and Theorem \ref{white} holds in that generality.
-See Section \ref{sec:homotopyfafunc} Theorem \ref{white2}.
-(We remark that the assumption (1) of Theorem \ref{white2} does make sense in the curved case since $\overline{\mathscr C}$ is strict.
-In the curved case we replace (2) by the condition that $\mathscr F_{ob}$ is a bijection.) \end{rem}
+If $\mathscr C_1$, $\mathscr C_2$, $\mathscr F$ are $G$-gapped, we may take homotopy inverse which is $G$-gapped also.
+Moreover, homotopy equivalence in $(2)$ is taken to be $G$-gapped. \end{thm} The non-filtered version of this theorem is \cite[Theorem 8.6]{fu4}.
+We can prove Theorem~\ref{white} in the same way. \begin{rem} Note that we assumed strictness of $\mathscr C$ here.
+Actually Theorem~\ref{white}\,(1) does not make sense in case $\mathfrak m_0 \ne 0$.
+In a slightly different way, we can define homotopy equivalence of filtered $A_{\infty}$ categories in the curved case and Theorem~\ref{white} holds in that generality.
+See Section~\ref{sec:homotopyfafunc} Theorem~\ref{white2}.
+(We remark that the assumption~(1) of Theorem~\ref{white2} does make sense in the curved case since $\overline{\mathscr C}$ is strict.
+In the curved case, we replace (2) by the condition that $\mathscr F_{\rm ob}$ is a bijection.) \end{rem}

-\subsection{$A_{\infty}$-Yoneda embedding}
+\subsection{$\boldsymbol{A_{\infty}}$-Yoneda embedding}